crypticsy/Kashikoi/README.md

 -------- | -----------
-!airing | Returns Top 20 airing anime for the current duration !upcoming | Returns Top 20 upcoming anime for the current duration
+!airing | Returns Top 20 airing anime for the current duration !upcoming | Returns Top 20 upcoming anime for the current duration !today | Returns a list of anime that are airing today